-This page is dedicated to the process of filing a claim for a Disabled Child Benefit.
+This page is dedicated to the process of filing a claim for a Children's Disability Benefit.

 - The process for receiving the benefit is described in the following flowchart, and further on in this article.